-Recently, I started considering potential blog subject matter based on childhood memories and / or memories of my own children when they were younger.
-I used one of my own schoolboy memories for a post, recalling having had to write a piece in response to extracts from Milton’s “Paradise Regained” during my English Literature A Level, along with memories of the teacher.
+I recently started considering childhood memories and / or memories of my own children when they were younger for blog subject inspiration.
+I used one of my own schoolboy memories for my last post, recalling writing a piece in response to extracts from Milton poetry during my English Literature A Level.
 The whole process got me thinking about “writing in response to…” as a means of kick-starting the creative muse.
-A worthwhile exercise, given that this blog is random in its subject matter as driven by said muse.
+A worthwhile exercise, given that this blog is random in its subject matter as driven by said muse!

 Why we do what we do and expend time and effort in doing it is different, depending on what “it” is.
 We go to work to pay the bills, kids go to school to learn, people diet to lose weight and improve fitness, and we indulge in hobbies and pastimes because we enjoy them.
 The motivation varies.

 Debates and arguments see people all loudly shouting over one another to champion their own point of view.
 These often calm down amidst a sea of reasoned argument, presentation of facts and compromise to varying degrees, with even the most aggrieved parties shelving their resentment (or certainly being less vocal about them).
 With regards to the UK debate on ‘Brexit’ and leaving the EU, the utter refusal of many people to even listen to anything that contradicts their own opinions, both opposing argument or cold hard facts, has seen the debate become a hideously toxic mess.